Table of contents

 Recording a VoIP Call Without Consent

-Voice over Internet Protocol calls (VoIP) use technologies that support the delivery of voice communication over the internet.
+Voice over Internet Protocol calls (VoIP) use technologies such as business phone system that support the delivery of voice communication over the internet.
 The use of such technologies to film, record, or photograph any person or thing in secret is illegal.
 Thus, you should obligatorily obtain consent before recording.

 Faking Your Identity Online